VolmitSoftware/Wormholes/README.md

 - [x] Do not capture player entities for the viewing player
 - [ ] Simplistic Configuration system with an "advanced mode" via command to unlock more experimental options
 - [x] Portals should save and load automatically
+- [x] Keep portal area chunks loaded at all times

 ## Version Support
 | Version | Status    |